ivanmir/fuzzy/README.md

 To push it to Cloud Foundry you will need to push it twice.

-Commend scikit-fuzzi requitement and do a cf push.
+Comment scikit-fuzzy requitement and do a cf push.

 After it installs all requirements, the application will fail.